PHP-2560/website/content/preclass/07-preclass.md

-## In-Class Problems
+## Pre-Class Problems

 - [Find the files here](https://github.com/PHP-2560/pre-class/tree/master/Week%2007)
 - Save the `README.md` and `pre-class-07.Rmd` in your pre-class repository under a new folder called `Week 07`.
 - Remember to commit often.
-- All work is due prior to class at 10:30am.
+- All work is due prior to class at 9:00am.